elastic/beats/libbeat/autodiscover/README.md

 https://www.elastic.co/guide/en/beats/metricbeat/master/configuration-autodiscover-hints.html

-Metricbeat and Filebeat support autodiscover based on hints from the provider.
+Metricbeat, Filebeat and Heartbeat support autodiscover based on hints from the provider.
 The hints system looks for hints in Kubernetes Pod annotations which have the prefix co.elastic.metrics.
 As soon as the container starts, Metricbeat/Filebeat will check if it contains any hints and launch the proper config for it.
 Hints tell Metricbeat/Filebeat how to get metrics for the given container.

 Example metricbeat configuration:
 ```